LeonardA-L/techio-angular-aot-compilation/markdowns/angular-iot.md

 # How do I activate AoT?

-Now that you really want AoT for your Angular app, let's take a look at how to activate it.
+Now that you really want AoT for your Angular app, let's take a quick look at how to activate it.
 We aren't going to talk about how AoT really works under the hood.
 There are a lot of really good articles on this topic and you might not even care, you just want to use it on your Angular app.
 If you want to know exactly how AoT Compilation works, take a look at [this great article](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/).

 ## Using angular-cli